makoto/opendataviz/README.md

 ## The event policies

-This event is dedicated to providing a harassment-free event experience for everyone [, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion [insert any other specific concerns here]].
+This event is dedicated to providing a harassment-free event experience for everyone , regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion.
 We do not tolerate harassment of event participants in any form.
-[Sexual language and imagery is not appropriate for any event venue, including talks.]
-The event participants violating these rules may be sanctioned or expelled from the event [without a refund] at the discretion of the event organizers.
+The event participants violating these rules may be sanctioned or expelled from the event without a refund at the discretion of the event organizers.